Level One - Welcome to Coketown!

 Topic Three - Analysis of Theme Development

 Two major themes have already come to the surface while reading Hard Times: (1) Fact versus Fancy and (2) the Mechanization of Human Life.
-For each theme, select at least 2 major passages where we see the theme at work.
-Summarize the passage, then explain how the theme becomes apparent in that passage in at least 1 well-developed paragraph.
+For each theme, select a passage where we see the theme at work.
+Summarize the passage in one paragraph, then explain how the theme becomes apparent in that passage in a 2nd well-developed paragraph.
 For each theme, there should be at least 2 paragraphs (making it a bare minimum of 4 paragraphs), and be prepared to talk about your findings in front of the class.
 The overall assignment is worth 20XP.

 ***BONUS: Propose a third theme by identifying a passage, summarizing it, and explaining how the theme is present in the passage (it's worth an extra 5 XP)